The information in this article is up to date for tax year 2024 (returns filed in 2025).

 Sorting Who Can Claim Dependents

 A dependent can only be claimed by one person.
 So if you have children, you’ll need to determine who can or will claim them as dependents after the divorce.
-This will impact both your filing status as well as the specific tax credits you qualify for.
+This will impact both your filing status as well as the specific tax credits, such as child tax credits, you qualify for.

 Typically, the custodial parent (i.e., the parent the child lives with for the majority of the year) is entitled to claim the child(ren) as a dependent.
 The custodial parent will then potentially qualify for several associated tax credits, such as the Child Tax Credit.